 Effective communication ensures professional advocacy, clear and concise dealing, empathy towards clients and great crisis management.

 Social work is mainly a field about human relationships.
 In your tenure, you would encounter people from different walks of life, going through serious problems, ranging from human trafficking, abusive marriage, society violation, family problems to illnesses and so on.
 You will be looked up as a support system.

-Your role as a social worker would be embracing relationship based practices and understanding and empathising your clients.
+Your role of social worker would be embracing relationship based practices and understanding and empathising your clients.
 Empathy is placing yourself in someone else’s shoes and feeling what they go through.

 It’s not easy to work for a cause knowing that the profit is limited; that’s why you need to have serious passion and compassion towards the needy to make this humble profession your career.